daveyplate/better-auth-next-triplit-starter/README.md

 You can generate a `BETTER_AUTH_SECRET` [here](https://www.better-auth.com/docs/installation#set-environment-variables).

-If using Triplit Cloud, you must set `External JWT secret` to your `BETTER_AUTH_SECRET` in the Triplit dashboard.
+If using Triplit Cloud, you must set `External JWT secret` to your `BETTER_AUTH_SECRET` in your project settings on the Triplit dashboard.

 ```bash
 BETTER_AUTH_SECRET=""